Kidspace: An Insider's Guide to LA's Beloved Children's Museum

 The Early Childhood Learning Center

-Especially for Toddlers and Preschoolers
+Activities for Toddlers and Preschoolers

 There is an area for kids ages three and under at Kidspace.
 The Early Learning Center is padded and contains many sensory elements to interest crawlers and young walkers.
 Families looking to snuggle can do it in Nuzzle Nests, which are kind of like pods that hang from the ceiling.
 Toddlers also like Kirby's Corner, an outdoor space with some small playground equipment and water play.
 Also outside is a music area where kids can jam, a mud and clay exhibit where they can get messy, and a sand box.
 Those looking to chill out can enjoy the indoor Storyteller Studio, where there is a reading nook, an art table with daily activities, a puppet theater, and a small performance stage.